oanapintoiu/bank_tech_test/README.md

 # Add the jest package to run tests in the tests directory:
 $ npm add jest

-# Add instanbul to see test coverage as a 'devDependency' for this project:
-$ npm install istanbul --save-dev

-# Insert the following line inot the scripts section of your package.json:
-$ "coverage": "instanbul cover ./name-of-direcotry-or-file"

-# Then run this command to create a folder where all the geenrated reports will be held:
-$ npm run coverage

 ```

 <ins> Step 4: Running tests: